typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 Then, we learned how files with different data formats can be parsed into JSON objects.

 Lastly, we ran the `main` method which fired the `connectAndMigrate` method with the given `inputs`.
-This loaded the data into our Grakn knowledge graph.
+This loaded the data into our TypeDB knowledge graph.

 ## Next